How To Calm a Dog During a Storm [Easing Your Dog's Fears]

 Bring Outdoor Dogs Inside

-This may seem like a no-brainer, but if there's a storm approaching, it's probably a good idea to bring your dogs inside (even if they're outdoor dogs).
+This may seem like a no-brainer, but if a storm is approaching, it's probably a good idea to bring your dogs inside (even if they're outdoors).
 Giving your pups a warm, safe place out of the rain and away from loud thundering will likely help them feel much more at ease.
+It's also probably much more physically safe for your dog to be indoors during a storm!
+Aside from lightning and thunder scaring your dog, your pup will risk getting sick or hurt if left out in the rain.

 Create a Safe & Stress-free Environment

 Now that you've brought your pups inside, what's next?
 If your dog isn't an indoor dog, they may not already have their own safe space in your home.
 Luckily, it's not so hard to create one last-minute!
-This space doesn't have to entail anything crazy — you don't need a sound-proof room to create a cozy, quiet hideout.
+This space doesn't have to entail anything crazy — you don't need a soundproof room to create a cozy, quiet hideout.

 • A crate or dog bed (opt for extra blankets if you're missing this)